wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry 4 Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.1.8 =
+* Fixed fallback to en_US language file if the localized .mo file doesn't exist
+* Fixed Fatal Error that could occur when WPML ICL_Language_Switcher class is missing
+* Changed display of plugin name to Gantry 4 Framework

 = 4.1.7 =
 * Updated FontAwesome to 4.4.0